Causal Consistency Regularization: Training Verifiably Sensitive Reasoning in Large Language Models: Analysis and Ablations

 \textbf{Intervention Success Rates:} Our automated operator-identification heuristics were highly effective.
 Across all three datasets, we were able to successfully identify and perturb an operator in 85-95\% of the generated reasoning traces during training.
 In cases where no predefined operator was found in a generated trace, that specific example was excluded from the CSR loss computation for that step, though it was still used for the standard task loss.

 \textbf{Sensitivity to Operator Set Definition:} A natural question regarding our methodology is its sensitivity to the predefined set of operators.
 In the structured domains we study, the operator sets are largely unambiguous (e.g., arithmetic operators in GSM8K).
 We found the method to be robust to an incomplete operator set; if an operator is occasionally missed, it simply means that fewer training examples receive the CSR loss signal, slightly reducing its effectiveness but not harming performance.
 However, a poorly specified operator set (e.g., defining a non-operator word as an operator) could introduce noise into the training signal.
 This highlights the importance of careful operator definition, which is straightforward in the domains studied here but will be a central challenge when extending this work to more open-ended domains.
-Detailed robustness analysis under varying levels of operator identification noise is provided in Table \ref{tab:operator-noise}.

 \textbf{Hyperparameter Sensitivity Study:} Our framework introduces a key hyperparameter, $\lambda$, which controls the strength of the faithfulness regularization.
 We performed an ablation study on the effect of $\lambda$ on the GSM8K validation set.
 We found a clear trade-off: smaller values ($\lambda < 0.5$) provided an insufficient signal to induce high faithfulness, resulting in only minor gains in COS.
 Conversely, larger values ($\lambda > 1.0$) began to negatively impact task accuracy without yielding significant further improvements in faithfulness.
 The value of $\lambda=0.5$ was found to provide the optimal balance, achieving a large gain in COS for a minimal drop in accuracy.
 This finding was robust across models and tasks, and this value was used for all reported experiments.
-Extended hyperparameter sensitivity analysis across datasets and model sizes is provided in Table \ref{tab:hyperparameter-sensitivity}.

 \textbf{Failure Mode Analysis:} Despite its effectiveness, CSR is not a panacea.
 A detailed error analysis revealed two primary failure modes which point toward valuable directions for future work.
 First, when the model's initial, unregularized trace is already logically incoherent or nonsensical, CSR's intervention provides a poor foundation for learning.
 The regularization signal is noisy because it operates on an already-broken reasoning path.
 This occurred in approximately 8-12\% of training examples.
 Mitigating this may require a curriculum-based approach, where models are first trained to generate coherent traces before CSR is applied.
 Second, in very long and complex multi-step problems, a single, minimal operator swap may be insufficient to invalidate the entire reasoning chain, particularly if the error occurs early in the process.
 This limitation highlights the need for more sophisticated intervention strategies.